 If you have added a domain to track, the system will automatically add that domain as an email sender.
 However you can always add a new sending domain by clicking on your profile icon in the top right, and select Settings.
 On the settings page, select the Domain Sender Verification tab from the left sidebar, and then click on the Add Sender button.

 Next you will be presented with a popup window to enter your sending domain.
 After you save, you will see your sending domain on your dashboard, however this doesn’t mean you are ready to start sending.
-You still need to at least complete one step of the verification process which involves either adding an SPF TXT record or a DKIM TXT record.
-(We recommend you add both when provided).
+You still need to at least complete one step of the verification process which involves either adding an SPF TXT record, a DKIM TXT record, and/or DMARC.
+(We recommend you add them all when provided).

 You can click on Settings to retrieve the actual record to be added on your DNS portal side.
 This requires access to your Domain Name Server (DNS).